Jamal Miles

 Jamal Miles (born February 28, 1991) is an American football wide receiver for the Arizona Rattlers of the Indoor Football League (IFL).
 Miles played college football for Arizona State University.
-He was undrafted in the 2013 NFL Draft and signed as an undrafted free agent by the Jacksonville Jaguars.
+He was undrafted in the 2013 NFL draft and signed as an undrafted free agent by the Jacksonville Jaguars.

-Early years
+Early life

 Miles attended Peoria High School, where he was selected to the first-team All-4A conference as a senior after rushing for 2,168 yards on 231 carries.
 He was rated a 4-star prospect and number 6 in the state of Arizona by Rivals.com.

 College career

 Miles was used primarily as a return specialist throughout college and became one of Arizona State's most prolific return men.
 He was also a contributor both in the backfield and as a receiver.
 He had 10 career receiving touchdowns, 2 rushing touchdowns, 1 passing touchdown and 4 return touchdowns.